proxeeus/quests/README.md

 This quest repository is focused on classic - Kunark - Velious.

-Right now (December 2019), the bulk of the quest & content work is being done on Kunark.
+Right now (May 2020), the bulk of the quest & content work is being done on Kunark.
 Classic zones & quests are still updated whenever needed.
-Velious development hasn't started.
+Velious development is in its infancy.

 Prefered language
 =================